 The site is medium sized and generally friendly, with good facilities, and plenty of green space, although many of the pitches are rented by seasonal caravan owners, so booking ahead is advised.
 There are two shower and toilet blocks, with ample cubicles, as well as a handy games room to keep the kids amused.

-That said, with open views across the hills at the back of the site, as well as sheep and lambs in the field behind, the children are normally to found playing happily at the bottom of the site, thanks to the amount of seasonal pitches many of them have made long-term friends, and are happy to welcome new ones too!
+That said, with open views across the hills at the back of the site, as well as sheep and lambs in the field behind, the children are normally to found playing happily at the bottom of the site.
+Thanks to the amount of seasonal pitches many of the kids have made long-term friends, and are happy to welcome new ones too!

 Things to do in the area: